 - Campaign for Tobacco-Free Kids, A Broken Promise to Our Children: The 1998 State Tobacco Settlement 11 Years Later (2009).
 According to this report, states in Fiscal Year 2010 will collect $25.1 billion in revenue from the tobacco settlement and tobacco taxes, but are spending just 2.3 percent of it — $567.5 million — on tobacco prevention and cessation programs (the states also receive $62 million in federal grants for tobacco prevention, for total funding of $629.5 million).
 In the past year, states have cut funding for tobacco prevention by $103.4 million – more than 15 percent.

-- Understanding the State Tobacco Settlements, Campaign for Tobacco-free Kids series of fact sheets.
+- Understanding the Tobacco Settlement Agreements, Campaign for Tobacco-free Kids series of fact sheets.

-- Tobacco Settlement Payments to the States, Campaign for Tobacco-free Kids series of backgrounder fact sheets.
+- Tobacco Settlement Payments to the States, Campaign for Tobacco-free Kids series of fact sheets.